Counts and dukes of Penthièvre: As Dukes of Penthièvre

 The countship of Penthièvre was restored to Sébastien de Luxembourg, heir of the Brosse family through his mother, Charlotte de Brosse (1506-1540), great-granddaughter of Nicole de Blois through her son Jean (d.
 1502) and grandson Rene (1470-1524).
 The countship was erected for him into a duchy in the peerage of France in 1569.
 Afterwards it was held by Sebastian's daughter, Marie de Luxembourg, (1562-1623), who also became Duchess of Mercœur by marriage.

-Philippe Emmanuel, Duke of Mercœur, brother-in-law of Henry III of France (last living male-line grandson of Claude, Duchess of Brittany), and a leader of the Catholic League, was made governor of Brittany by the king in 1582.
+Philippe Emmanuel, Duke of Mercœur, brother-in-law of Henry III of France (last living male-line grandson of Claude of France, Duchess of Brittany), and a leader of the Catholic League, was made governor of Brittany by the king in 1582.
 Invoking the hereditary rights of his wife, Marie de Luxembourg, he endeavoured to make himself independent in that province from 1589 onwards, and organized a government at Nantes, proclaiming their young son, Philippe de Lorraine-Mercœur, (d.
 1590), "prince and duke of Brittany".
 He allied with Spain and defeated Henry IV of France's attempts to subjugate Brittany until 20 March 1598 when Mercœur was forced to surrender and subsequently went in exile to Hungary.
 Philippe died young, leaving his sister, Françoise de Lorraine-Mercœur the duchy of Penthièvre.